alievk/avatarify-python/README.md

 ```

 #### Mac
+*(!)
+Note*: we found out that in versions after [v4.6.8 (March 23, 2020)](https://zoom.us/client/4.6.19178.0323/ZoomInstaller.pkg) Zoom disabled support for virtual cameras on both Mac and Windows.
+Please, install [Zoom v4.6.8](https://zoom.us/client/4.6.19178.0323/ZoomInstaller.pkg) which is the last version that supports virtual cameras.

 For Mac it's quite difficult to create a virtual camera, so we'll use [CamTwist](http://camtwiststudio.com) app:

 1. Download and install [CamTwist](http://camtwiststudio.com) from [here](http://camtwiststudio.com/download).
 It's easy.